xrmxrm/alien/README.md

 The `_check_events` method detects relevant events, such as keypresses and releases, and processes each of these types of events through the methods `_check_keydown`_events and `_check_keyup_events`.
 These methods manage the ship’s movement.
 The AlienInvasion class also contains `_update_screen`, which redraws the screen on each pass through the main loop.

+This file contains a lot of code relating to bullets and to alien fleets.

 ## settings.py

 The `settings.py` file contains the `Settings` class, which initializes attributes controlling the game's appearance, ship speed, and bullet characteristics.